 Remember the qualified business property and bonus depreciation deductions

 Businesses should consider making expenditures that qualify for the business property expensing option.
-For tax years beginning in 2019, the expensing limit is $1,020,000 and the investment ceiling limit is $2,550,000.
-Expensing is generally available for most depreciable property, except for buildings, and off-the-shelf computer software.
+For tax years beginning in 2021, the expensing limit is $1,050,000 and the investment ceiling limit is $2,620,000.
+Expensing is generally available for most depreciable property.

 RENTAL REAL ESTATE AND THE QBI DEDUCTION